Debunking common myths about auto insurance that steer drivers in the wrong direction.

 Everyone is fearful of losing their loyalty discount, which usually amounts about five percent.
 And while it's true, your loyalty discount can result in a great car insurance rate, you could save considerably more by shopping around when it's time to renew.

 Highly unlikely.
 Auto insurance rates vary considerably from company to company.
 In fact, each insurer's car insurance rates are so unique to them that it's pretty safe to say that no two are alike.

-The last myth proves why shopping around to compare quotes is time well spent.
-At Kanetix.ca, we shop the market for you to help you find a better rate.
+At Kanetix.ca, we help you shop the insurance marketplace to help your best rate.
 No one else covers as much of the market as we do, and we make it quicker and easier for you to get quotes and your coverage from the top providers all in one place.
 Shop around for car insurance quotes to make sure you are getting the coverage you need at the best available price.